jsguides

 Object.assign(target, ...sources)

-Object.assign() copies all enumerable own properties from one or more source objects to a target object and returns the modified target.
-It’s commonly used for shallow cloning and merging objects.
+Object.assign() copies all enumerable own properties from one or more source objects into a target object and returns the modified target.
+It performs a shallow copy: primitive values are copied by value, but objects and arrays are copied by reference, so nested structures are shared between the original and the copy.

 Syntax